Life in The Grove: Pleasant Grove — 1954-1956

 All photos and ads are from the 1954, 1955, and 1956 editions of The Bobcat, the Pleasant Grove High School yearbook.

 More on the history of Pleasant Grove in southeast Dallas, here.
 More on the history of Pleasant Grove High School here and here.
-The confusing school changes revolving around the the PGISD/DISD switchover were a bit like musical chairs and affected attendance of numerous high schools (including Forest High School, Crozier Tech, and Woodrow Wilson), junior high schools, and elementary schools (click to read article):
+The confusing school changes revolving around the the PGISD/DISD switchover were a bit like musical chairs and affected attendance of numerous high schools (including Forest High School, Crozier Tech, and Woodrow Wilson), junior high schools, and elementary schools.
+Read about the details in the Dallas Morning News article “Mid-Term Switch Set for Students” (DMN, Jan.
+6, 1957).

 Google map showing Pleasant Grove and approximate location of PGHS, here.